bartekkalinka/akka-persistence-prototype/README.md

 Persistent actor with one command, and 2 events, persisted to cassandra, used for testing mixed serialization.

-java serialization version on branch `java`

-avro serialization version on branch `avro`
+run with java serialization: `sbt "run java"`

-run with `sbt run`
+run with avro serialization: `sbt "run avro"`

 assumes cassandra is present on `localhost:9042`